comunitaria/Patio_DLT_dev/README.md

 * the address of the proxy contract stays the same we do not have to update our microservices settings.

 ### if you changed the logic of the smart contract and want to deploy a new version
-* recompile the new version of the smart contract with the command `zos push --network local`
+* recompile the new version of the smart contract with the command `zos push` (we push to the network that was defined in the session above)
 * and then we set the new instance of our smart contract to our proxy contract with the following command: zos update Voting --network local
 * the address of the proxy contract stays the same we do not have to update our microservices settings.